chasenunez/DEVO_validator/README.md

 * **Improves Data Integrity**: Both on the researcher side (self-checks) and the backend (automated validation by IT staff).
 * **Flexibility**: Researchers can validate their own datasets using a graphical interface (Open Data Editor) while IT staff can run backend checks through Python scripts.

-Frictionless provides a simple yet powerful **schema validation** tool, helping to standardize ecological datasets before they are shared with EnviDat.
+Frictionless provides a simple yet powerful **schema validation** tool, helping to standardize ecological datasets before they are ingested by EnviDat.

 ### 3. **How Frictionless Can Be Incorporated into WSL's Workflow**